 5) Boya Lake, Dease Lake BC

-Boya Lake is a beautiful alpine lake located in the Cassiar Mountains of British Columbia.
+Boya Lake is a beautiful alpine lake in British Columbia’s Cassiar Mountains.
 At an elevation of almost 1900 meters, the views from Boya Lake are incredible.

 The beautiful Boya Lake is a perfect place for a day of relaxation, swimming, and fishing.
 This unique body of water in British Columbia’s north features different types of soil that create its clear waters because they are full of shell pieces from years ago when there was an ancient shoreline here.

-This one of a kind place in Canada offers incredible views of the mountains surrounding it while sitting lakeside or enjoying this unique landscape through one of the hiking trails.
+This one-of-a-kind place in Canada has great views of the mountains around it, whether you’re sitting by the lake or walking along one of the many hiking trails.
 Because of the many folds in its shoreline, Boya was once known as Puzzle Lake.

-This lovely Lake is one among the few lakes found throughout Canada with a warm enough temperature level during summertime.
-As a result, it is possible to enjoy leisurely activities such as going water-related sports like boat riding over reefs (which in some cases is even possible to reach the island).
+This lovely Lake is one of the few lakes found throughout Canada with a warm enough temperature level during summertime.
+As a result, it is possible to engage in leisure activities such as water-related sports such as boat riding over reefs (in some cases, even reaching the island).